MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     - Automated tests (if available) pass successfully.
     - Code updates are clearly documented.
     - Changes are committed with descriptive messages and peer-reviewed before merging and closing the issue.

-1. Close the ProductService.cs file, and then add the **ContosoShopEasy** folder to the chat context.

-    The SecurityValidator.cs file contains security-related logic that may be relevant to input validation and sanitization.
-The Program.cs file sets up dependency injection and may require updates to accommodate any new validation services.

-1. Ask GitHub Copilot to review the additional files for necessary updates.

-    For example, you can assign the following task to the agent:

-    ```text
-    Review the Program.cs and SecurityValidator.cs files.
-Update the DemonstrateProductSearch method in Program.cs and logging statements in the Program.cs and SecurityValidator.cs files to show that SQL injection attacks are being managed.
-The updated code should log both the original and sanitized input.
-Update the DisplayKnownVulnerabilities method in SecurityValidator.cs to reflect the updates.
-    ```

 #### Resolve Credit Card Data Storage Violations